- What’s more important? Trust or Control?

 In many other companies it seems to be the other way around – people are afraid to hire better experts then themselves.
 These micro managers need to control people because they don’t believe in them and their ability and willingness to do great work.

 Trust your experts.
 Hire professionals and let them do the work!

 The key is to trust in people and their ability to deliver the outcomes the team needs.
 True professionals will appreciate that they’re being valued for their competence and are given the space to figure out what’s needed to get done.
-And most probably they’ll do it much better than you as the manager or business owner ever would.
+And most likely, they’ll do it much better than you as the manager or business owner ever would.

 Second – thanks to trust people give great feedback

 When people trust in each other’s work, they’ll be more inclined to give one another very valuable feedback.
-There is a reason why feedback-giving is the second most important level in our Pyramid of Communication described in Chapter 10 of this book.
+There is a reason why feedback-giving is the second most important level in our Pyramid of Communication, described in Chapter 10 of this book.

 A trusting organization makes giving feedback a thing we do.

 To inspire trust and promote feedback, we use online tools that enable commenting on work.
 Also most of our projects in Nozbe Teams are accessible to everyone on the team by default.
 Threfore, we very often get very valuable feedback from various people on the team, which makes our work that much better.